Mazuh/frifim/README.md

 Ideally you'll use your own Firebase for that, it's free.
 So start taking a look on [how to setup Firebase for web](https://firebase.google.com/docs/web/setup).
+In case you don't want to read it, just access Firebase page and try to create a new project, it's just a bunch of "next, next, next" steps.

+As hints while creating the Firebase project, remember to choose choices like "development mode" (so the database will be totally free for writing/reading) and "no analytics" (thus no `REACT_APP_FB_MEASUREMENT_ID` variable later).

 From your project, once you have created your Firestore Database and your Firebase Web App, you'll have your own `firebaseConfig` data in hands.